jffelix/VueJS-Music-Player/README.md

 # VueJS-Music-Player

-Welcome to the music player created with VueJS!
+Welcome to my music player created with VueJS!
 This is a basic media player that comes with the standard functions.
+Press play and enjoy!

 ## Notable Functions